-Water pressure at some campgrounds may be low.
+As a general rule the water pump should be turned off while using a city water hook up, however the water pressure at some campgrounds may be low.
 The water pump can be turned on to assist the city water hookup pressure.
 Be sure there is some water in the fresh water tank.
-The pump will only use the water that is needed out of the tank to bring the pressure up to the usual standard.
-The water pump should be turned off when the trailer is left unattended.
+The pump will only use the water that is needed out of the tank to bring the pressure up to the usual standard of 35 psi.
+NOTICE: The water pump should be turned off whenever the trailer is left unattended.